Polynomial extensions of the Weyl $C^*$-algebra: Vacuum expectations and the q-projection method

-\subsection{Vacuum characteristic functions of observables in $Heis(1,1,2)$}
+\subsection{Vacuum characteristic functions of observables in $Heis(1,2)$}

-In this section we use the q-projection method to give a derivation of the expression of the vacuum characteristic functions of observables in $\{1,p,q,q^2\}$ different from the one discussed in [] [x.]. \begin{proposition} For all, $\alpha,\;\beta,\;\gamma\in\mathbb{R}$, one has
+In this section we use the $q$--projection method to give a derivation of the expression of the vacuum characteristic functions of observables in $\{1,p,q,q^2\}$ different from the one discussed in \cite{2}. \begin{proposition} For all, $\alpha,\;\beta,\;\gamma\in\mathbb{R}$, one has

 \end{proposition} \begin{proof} Put

 where $X$ is a normal gaussian random variable.
 Then, one has

 Taking the changes of variables